njb2163/quest-friender/README.txt

 Steps one-by-one:

-This is in the works...
-(For Checkpoint 4 skip to Step 5.)
+This will run both the Flask server and React server: (For Checkpoint 4 skip to Step 5.)

 1. pip install -r requirements.txt
 2. cd frontend